 Step 7: Track Your Savings

 Keep receipts or a simple spreadsheet.
-Compare monthly grocery bills before and after going plant-based.
+Look at the grocery bill before and after going plant-based every month.
 Most people save $50–$100/month with these strategies.

-For healthy eating guidance, see USDA’s MyPlate Plant-Based Resources.
+👉 For healthy eating advice, check out the USDA MyPlate Plant-Based Resources.

 Extra Hacks & Tricks